Choose Animal

 Customer Email:

 Found this snake in my attic it's no bigger round than a pencil and just over a foot long one person told me that it was a ring neck which is harmless but when I look in the book of snakes the ring neck is black with a yellow or white ring around its neck.
 Someone else told me that it look like a baby Rattler which is poisonous.
 I'm hoping someone can identify to put me at ease.
-It is poisonous I don't want it if it's not it can stay.
+It is poisonous I don't want it if it's not it can stay in the attic.
 Would appreciate any help anyone can give me.
 I live in Sun City Center Florida if more information is needed can any one identify this snake, it about 5/16 round and just over a foot long.

 That's actually a photo of a baby corn snake, or Red Rat Snake.
 They are very good climbers, and can enter attics with no problem.
 It's quite possible that it climbed to the attic because it smelled rats or mice up there, even though at that size, it's still far too small to eat a mouse, let alone a rat.
 Or perhaps you had a mother snake in the attic, and she had a nest of snakes in the attic, and that's one of the baby snakes.
 I can come and inspect your home and attic if you wish, in order to uncover exactly what's going on with the animal problem.